leo-editor/leo-editor/leo/doc/demo.md

 # Overview

-A **script tree**, a tree of **demo scripts**, controls the demo.
+A **presentation** consists of one or more **slides**, created by **demo scripts**.
 Demo scripts free the presenter from having to type correctly or remember sequences of desired actions.
+The demo plugin does not interfere with focus or key-handling, so demo scripts can freely call all of Leo's regular scripting API.

+**Creating the demo**: To start a demo, presenters run a **top-level script**.
+These scripts instantiate the Demo class and call **demo.start*.
+As discussed later, demo.start creates demo scripts from its arguments.

-The **demo-next** command executes the next demo script.
-The plugin ends the presentation just after executing the last demo script.
+**Controlling the presentation**: The **demo-next** command executes the next demo script.
+The presentation ends after executing the last demo script.
 The **demo-end** command ends the demo early.

-To start a demo, presenters run a **top-level script**.
-Top-level scripts instantiate the Demo class, and then call one of three demo.start_* methods.

-This plugin boasts significant advantages compared with Leo's screencast plugin:

-- The demo plugin does not interfere with focus or key-handling.
-As a result, the full power of Leo scripting is available to demo scripts.
-Few helper methods are needed.

-- Demo scripts are mostly descriptive.
-Subclasses of demo.Demo can define methods that hide implementation and configuration details.

-- Demo scripts can insert fixed delays, callouts and subtitles.
-As a result, demo scripts can be fully automated.
-There is little need for post-production editing.
+Presentations can be made fully automated by having demo scripts move from slide to slide with appropriate delays between each.

+**Adding graphic to slides**: Demo scripts may use predefined **graphics classes** to show callouts, subtitles or images or other graphics elements.
+These graphics elements persist from slide to slide until deleted.
+Subclasses of Demo may easily subclass the predefined classes.

 # Demo scripts

-These methods can:
+Demo scripts can:

 - Simulate typing in headlines, body text, the minibuffer, or anywhere else.
-- Overlay a scaled image on the screen.
+- Show graphic elements, including scaled images.
 - Open any Leo menu, selecting particular menu items.
-- Help init graphics classes.
 - Scale font sizes.

 For example, this demo script executes the insert-node command: